open-resources/learning_outcomes/openstax_university.md

 ### 1.6 Significant Figures.{31}
 .{32}
 1. Determine the correct number of significant figures for the result of a computation.{33}
-2. Describe the relationship between the concepts of accuracy, precision, uncertainty, and.{34}
+2. Describe the relationship between the concepts of accuracy, precision, uncertainty, and discrepancy.{34}
-3. discrepancy.{35}
+.{35}
-4. Calculate the percent uncertainty of a measurement, given its value and its uncertainty.{36}
+3. Calculate the percent uncertainty of a measurement, given its value and its uncertainty.{36}
-5. Determine the uncertainty of the result of a computation involving quantities with given.{37}
+4. Determine the uncertainty of the result of a computation involving quantities with given uncertainties.{37}
-6. uncertainties.{38}
+.{38}
 .{39}
 ### 1.7 Solving Problems in Physics.{40}
 .{41}